-One of Blue Solutions' focal areas is the provision of a global knowledge platform to collate, share and generate solutions and access a broad network of practitioners and policy-makers.
-The overall aim is to inspire action towards effective management and equitable governance of our planet's marine and coastal living spaces at all social and institutional levels.
-The exchange around solutions is realized through face-to-face meetings, the integration of solutions as real-life examples into capacity development formats as well as through an online platform.
+One of our focal areas is the provision of a global knowledge network to collate, share and generate solutions which inspire action towards effective management and equitable governance of our planet's marine and coastal living spaces.
+Blue Solutions uses different formats to facilitate the exchange of successful approaches.
+Solutions exchange can take place in face-to-face meetings or through an online platform.